kirsh85/data_science_portfolio/README.md

 # My Data Science Portfolio

-This reposiortory is a collection of a few projects I have worked on.
+This reposiotory is a collection of a few projects I have worked on.